- 21 Jul

 You know that cigarette smoke clings to clothes.
 Plus, you have to do certain things to hide the smell - chew gum, use perfume, wash your hands, and so on.

 And what’s worse, as a smoker you don’t notice the smell anymore.
-The smell of stale smoke becomes so normal that it doesn’t even register for you, but it more than likely will with non-smokers.
+The smell of stale smoke becomes so normal that it doesn’t even register for you, but it probably will with non-smokers.

 2nd hand smoke is a very real danger, and even though by law you have to go outside to smoke, your co-workers will still be exposed time to time.
 It may not happen that often but over time all the exposure to your cigarette smoke adds up.